 Instant Pot Electric Pressure Cooker Shredded Beef Recipe

-You can use canned or your own recipe of stewed tomatoes.
-When I first started making this I would use canned organic stewed tomatoes, but have since starting using stewed tomatoes I jar myself.
-This recipe is a little spicy with the addition of the cayenne, so if you prefer less heat exclude the pepper.
+You can use canned tomatoes or your own recipe of stewed tomatoes.
+When I first started making this, I would use canned organic stewed tomatoes, but have since starting using stewed tomatoes I jar myself.
+This recipe is a little spicy with the addition of the cayenne, so if you prefer less heat, exclude the pepper.
 I hope you enjoy!

 Prep & Cook Time

 - 1.5 to 2 lbs.
 Beef Rump Roast